“It’s amazing how small life experiences leave an imprint on us,and force us to change our life one way or the other”

 I found this statement more truer than ever, back in 2014, while I was travelling in the lofty and vainglorious mountains of Uttarakhand, and got bit by an unsettling travel bug.
 At that time I had no idea that I’d soon quit my job to travel.
 But I guess, as they say that life experiences aren’t something to be denied, but to be celebrated, I think I just happened to celebrate my experiences so strenuously that it eventually became a way of life.

 My first solo-travel experience took place in 2014.
-It was a 2 day trek in the snout of Gangotri Glacier to reach place called Gomukh, from where Bhagirathi River originates.
+It was a 2-day trek in the snout of Gangotri Glacier to reach the place called Gomukh, from where Bhagirathi River originates.
 I was constantly feeling a certain springy keenness the day I started the trek.
-Though factually I was walking with a group of other hikers, whom I met in Gangorti, technically speaking I was on my own, as I hardly knew anybody else.
+Though factually I was walking with a group of other hikers, whom I met in Gangotri, technically speaking I was on my own, as I hardly knew anybody else.

 I’d never trekked before, and I was hopelessly out of form.
 And that feeling of un-surety, knowing whether or not you’d be able to walk, is quite foreboding.
 Moreover, I was wearing a pair of sneakers who were screaming hard of my clumsy incompetence.

 The trek Gangotri Glacier basically goes all the way to Tapovan and follows the same route to Tapovan Nandanvan.
 But Tapovan Nandanvan trek was not meant for rookies like me.

 Started from Gangotri, our next destination was Bhojbasa where we were going to halt for the night.
-The trek to Bhojbasa – 14 kms from Gangotri, starts at the front courtyard of the Gangotri temple – followed by a steep climb of around 100 steps which leaves you pretty much exhausted before you even start.
-But once you’re done with it, you are left with pretty much a very gentle uphill climb, something that makes you realize that trekking in Himalayas is after all a happy and rewarding experience.
+The trek to Bhojbasa – 14 km from Gangotri, starts at the front courtyard of the Gangotri temple – followed by a steep climb of around 100 steps which leaves you pretty much exhausted before you even start.
+But once you’re done with it, you are left with pretty much a very gentle uphill climb, something that makes you realize that trekking in the Himalayas is, after all, a happy and rewarding experience.